 The route of the tour:

-1) the city of Ekaterinburg – town Ivdel – Burmantovo settlement – town Ivdel - the city of Ekaterinburg (two nights by the train + by car 2x90 km)
+1) the city of Ekaterinburg – town Ivdel – village Vizhay– town Ivdel - the city of Ekaterinburg (two nights by the train + by car 2x80 km)

-Please contact us to get the current prices of the tour via email firstname.lastname@example.org (the discounts are possible for the pre-gathered groups !)
+Please contact us to get the current prices & dates of the tour via email firstname.lastname@example.org (the discounts are possible for the pre-gathered groups !)

 The price includes:

-• Rent of snowmobiles YAMAHA Viking 540 with trailers (fuel included)
+• Rent of snowmobiles with pulks (fuel included)

 • Full board

-• Spending the night in the settlement of the people Mansi
+• Spending the nights in the settlement of the local people Mansi

 Before you decided to join a group and make this ride or not we strongly recommend you to learn the story of Dyatlov Pass -